NatsumiHB/these-waifus-also-dont-exist/README.md

 I used the dataset of ThisWaifuDoesNotExist and generated ten thousand images on my own.
 The website automatically returns a random image.

 ## Usage
-Set the environment variables according to this table (either for your system or in `docker-compose.yml`):
+Set the environment variables according to this table (in `.env` ):

 | Variable     | Value                                                                                              |
 | :----------: | :------------------------------------------------------------------------------------------------: |